carlthome/audioscrape/README.md

 Scrape audio from various websites with a simple command-line interface.

-# Install
+## Usage

-First make sure Python and pip are installed, then run:
+First make sure Python is installed, then run:

 ```sh
 pip install audioscrape
 ```

-# Usage
+Then you can use the program as:

 ```sh
 audioscrape "acoustic guitar"